AKSW/jekyll-rdf/README.md

 **Description:** Same as rdf_property, but in inverse direction.
 It returns the subject, of the triple `?subject <predicate> <rdf_resource>`.
-The returned object can by any of the kind, resource, or blanknode.
+The returned object can by any of the kind, resource, or blank node.

 **Examples (default):**
 ```